 Board.
 The Board of Directors of AMTSO.

+Classification.
+The designation given to a sample, generally indicating whether the sample is considered to be malicious.

+Cloud.
+The term’s “cloud” and “in the cloud” refer, respectively, to the internet (or other resources external to a protected system) and to resources and technologies run or served from there – online detection databases reputation system, black- and whitelists, managed services and so on.

+Collection.
+Collection is the process of gathering/selecting the files, URLs or other objects to be used as samples in test cases.

+Validation is the process of making sure that the samples to be used function properly in the defined testing environment.

 Commencement Date of a Test.
-The Commencement Date of a Test shall be the date that XY and Z occur
+The Commencement Date of a Test shall be the date that a final date of products selection and/or their submission into a test, after which the test commences execution.

+Curation: Curation includes the process of collection, validation, and classification of samples.

 Draft Standard.
 A draft document that will be subjected to final review and approval by AMTSO members and the Board.

 Editorial Revision.
 A change made to the test of a standard to improve the clarity or preciseness of the language or to correct a typographical or grammatical error.

 Malware.
-Malware includes, without limitation software or other electronic data designed to, or otherwise capable of, infiltrating and/or damaging a computer system (such as computer viruses, worms, trojan horses, spyware and similar computer contaminants).
+Malware includes, without limitation software or other electronic data designed to, or otherwise capable of, infiltrating and/or damaging a computer system and/or user data (such as computer viruses, worms, trojan horses, ransomware, spyware and similar computer contaminants or data destroyers).

 Participant.
-An individual or vendor that has a product or service included in an anti-malware test.
+An individual or Vendor that has a product or service either owned or licensed by it included in an anti-malware test.

 Private Test.
-An anti-malware test that does not include any results that will be publicly released or referenced.
+An anti-malware test where the Tester and its Participants have no intent to publish or publicly reference its existence or its results.

 Public Test.
-An anti-malware test that includes any results that will be publicly released or referenced.
+An anti-malware test where the Tester or its Participants intend to publish or publicly reference its existence or its results.

 Standard.
 A term generically used in this document to reference testing protocol requirements, specifications, recommended practices and guidelines, published in accordance with established procedures.

+Test Plan.
+A plan, provided by a Tester, that complies with Section 4 of these Standards.

 Tester.
 An individual or entity that conducts tests on anti-malware products or services to establish functionality, effectiveness, comparative results, compliance, or other determinations.

 Vendor.
-An individual or entity that produces any product or service related to the detection or removal of anti-malware, and intended for third party acquisition.

-Working Draft.
-A document under development prior to initial balloting within AMTSO.
+An organization that sells or plans to sell anti-malware products and solutions.

+Voluntary Participant.
+A Participant that has provided notification to the Tester that it wishes to voluntarily cooperate in the manner designated in the Test Plan, and has complied with the AMTSO Voluntary Participant Requirements, set forth in Section [7], below.

 Acronyms

 AMTSO: The Anti-Malware Testing Standards Organization, Inc.